Incompleteusern/arch-dotfiles/README.md

 ## TPM

-We can now enroll our luks key into TPM (which is pretty secure modulo some privacy things that probably only matter if you are running from a government) to not need to enter our password each time.
+We can now enroll our luks key into TPM to not need to enter our password each time.
 Secure boot should be on for this.

 Make sure `cat /sys/class/tpm/tpm0/tpm_version_major` outputs 2.